Find Your Perfect School

 Qualified students start their graduate coursework during their senior year of undergraduate studies.
 Then, the one-year graduate studies start with the conferment of the bachelor’s degree.
 The Biomedical Engineering Accelerated Master’s program only involves academic coursework, but it’s just as challenging as thesis-centric programs.

-The master’s degree component is a 30-credit hours program where students must take up 4000 or higher courses.
+The online master’s degree component is a 30-credit hours program where students must take up 4000 or higher courses.
 Up to six credit hours can be completed during the undergraduate years.
-These six credit hours can be applied toward both degrees.
+These six credit hours can be applied to both degrees.

 Graduate students must participate in the graduate seminar throughout their stay.